Rail trail: Singapore

-On 24 May 2010, the Singapore and Malaysia governments agreed to move the Singapore terminus of the Keretapi Tanah Melayu Berhad (KTMB) from the Tanjong Pagar railway station in southern Singapore to Woodlands Train Checkpoint in northern Singapore.
-This resulted in the railway lines in Singapore becoming surplus as the Woodlands terminus is just over the border from Malaysia.
-Government agencies such as the Urban Redevelopment Authority (URA) and the Singapore Land Authority (SLA) have taken responsibility for developing and implementing ideas and activities for the former rail lands.
-The URA has a dedicated web site on Rail Corridor.
+On 24 May 2010, the Singapore and Malaysia governments agreed to move the Singapore terminus of the Keretapi Tanah Melayu Berhad (KTMB) from the Tanjong Pagar railway station in the south to Woodlands Train Checkpoint in the north.
+This resulted in the railway lines in Singapore becoming surplus, as the Woodlands terminus is just over the border from Malaysia.
+Government agencies, such as the Urban Redevelopment Authority (URA) and the Singapore Land Authority (SLA), have taken responsibility for developing and implementing ideas and activities for the former rail lands.
 An example of activities permitted include street art on a section of the disused railway, supported by the SLA, URA, Land Transport Authority and the National Arts Council.

 The disused railway consists of the main line from the Tanjong Pagar railway station to Woodlands, extending either 24 km or 26 km, depending on the source.
 There is also the Jurong spur line, 14 km in length.
-The area occupied by the railways is at least 80 ha, and up to 173.7 ha when the land around the Tanjong Pagar Railway Station and other nodes are included.
-Given the location of the railway lands in land scarce Singapore, there was concern that the lands would be developed.
+The area occupied by the railways is at least 80 ha, and up to 173.7 ha when the land around Tanjong Pagar station and other nodes are included.
+Given the location of the railway lands in land-scarce Singapore, there was concern that the lands would be developed.
 Organisations such as the Nature Society Singapore developed comprehensive plans to maintain the rail lands for nature-related pursuits.
-The Green Corridor web site is a campaign website dedicated to preserving its natural form.
+The Green Corridor website is a campaign website dedicated to preserving its natural form.

 Urban rail trail parks

-In a number of cities disused rail tracks have been converted into linear parks.
-One example is the High Line (also known as "High Line Park"), a 1.45 mi elevated linear park created on an elevated section of a disused New York Central Railroad.
+In a number of cities, disused railway tracks have been converted into linear parks.
+One example is the High Line (also known as "High Line Park"), a 1.45 mi linear park created on an elevated section of a disused New York Central Railroad.
 Inspired by the 3 mi Promenade plantée (tree-lined walkway), a similar project in Paris completed in 1993, the High Line has been redesigned and planted as an aerial greenway and rails-to-trails park.